Restructuring: Derivation or Ownership

-After decades of pollution, there is no clean up of the Niger Delta.
-The FG has treated the Niger Delta as a “sacrifice zone”, all its wealth is good for revenues but none of the responsibility for the aftermath.
+After decades of pollution, there is no cleanup of the Niger Delta.
+The FG has treated the Niger Delta as a “sacrifice zone”.
+All its wealth is good for revenues, but none of the responsibility for the aftermath.
 Transaction costs inform us that if you pollute someone else’s land, that person bears the cost, not the polluter.
 Someone got a Nobel Prize for that.
 In reality, experience and common sense inform us that there is more incentive for an individual to clean up his backyard, ceteris paribus, than a stranger or neighbour would.
 Political distance is as much a problem as physical distance from the central government.
 Restructuring is the best chance of cleaning up the Niger Delta.

 The future of Nigeria is federalism with devolved autonomy and ownership.
 The derivation is a fiscal allocation but also a rent and ownership is about resource control necessary to add value and restructuring Nigeria.